 - Improve practice revenue.

 A Forrester report predicts that telehealth apps will be the go-to tool for care this year:

 - 900 million virtual visits will screen COVID-19 related illnesses.

 - 200 million general care visits will occur by video conference.

 - 80 million mental health visits will be conducted via telehealth.

 The benefits of telemedicine were well-established before COVID-19.
 The effectiveness of telehealth apps during a pandemic not only offers the same benefits we’ve seen for years; it brings the added benefits of applying social distancing techniques to slow the virus spread.

 Today, telehealth is used to reduce the pressure on our overburdened ERs.
 Patients can see a clinician over a video chat, which helps triage cases that would have ended up in the ER.
-A virtual visit keeps contagious and slightly symptomatic patients in quarantine where they can receive advice and support from their doctor without infecting a practice or ER waiting room of people.
-Telemedicine services can also keep chronically ill patients at home while clinicians monitor vital signs, blood sugar, and more, while still keeping them safe from exposure to the coronavirus.
+A virtual visit keeps contagious and slightly symptomatic patients in quarantine.
+They can receive advice and support from their doctor without infecting a practice or ER waiting room.
+Telemedicine services can also keep chronically ill patients at home while clinicians monitor vital signs, blood sugar, and more while still keeping them safe from exposure to the coronavirus.

 The benefits of telehealth are myriad.
 While it may have taken a global pandemic for widespread adoption of these tools to occur, the genie is now out of the bottle, and most predictions suggest that telemedicine will be the go-to tool for practices in the coming years.
 Here is what your practice can expect long after COVID-19 is over.

 Fierce Healthcare says close to one-half of all U.S. doctors are now using telemedicine.
 Just two years ago, that number was only 18%.
 The Executive Vice President of Merritt Hawkins says, “The impact on physicians from COVID-19 is going to be transformative.
 The way patients access physicians and how and where physicians practice will fundamentally change.”